 Her ambitious earth works include: “Tree Mountain – A Living -Time Capsule” 1966, which is an 11,000 conifer forest in Finland.
 Her 1968 “Rice/Tree/Burial” in rural New York was the first large scale site-specific piece with ecological concerns.
 It involved planting rice in a field and covering the surrounding trees in chains.

 Her most celebrated work was “Wheatfield – A Confrontation,” which transformed a barren plot of land near the former Twin Towers into fields of grain.
-For four months in 1982, she cultivated a two-acre field of wheat in Lower Manhattan.
-This grew from the landfill that would eventually become Battery Park City.
+For four months in 1982, she cultivated and harvested a two-acre field of wheat in Lower Manhattan’s.
+In August when she harvested her crop, the yield was used to feed the city’s police horses.
+The landfill would eventually become Battery Park City.

 In 1998, she created in Melbourne, Australia “A Forest for Australia” which was the reforestation of an Australian water treatment site with 6,000 native saplings planted in the form of five spiraling steps.